 Have you heard any of these reasons for not getting an annual flu shot?
 Have you ever said them yourself?
-(FYI the flu shot does not give you the flu.)
-Fact is, the flu is a significant health risk that can be lowered by more people getting the shot.
+(FYI – the flu shot does not give you the flu.)

 - Millions of people, on average, are sickened, hundreds of thousands are hospitalized and thousands of people die from flu each year.

 - The flu can last between one and two weeks.
-Even after symptoms like fever, chills and cough subside, you can feel weak and tired for days.
-Can you afford to miss work or school or taking care of your family for that long?
+Even after symptoms like fever, chills, and cough subside, you can feel weak and tired for days.

-- Otherwise healthy people who get the flu can expose vulnerable people to an illness that could make them very sick.
-Those include children, the elderly and anyone with a chronic condition, such as asthma, heart disease or cancer.
-They can be sitting next to you at a movie, behind you in the grocery line or next to you at work.
+- Otherwise healthy people who get the flu can expose people who are especially vulnerable and could get very sick.
+Those include children, the elderly, and anyone with a chronic condition, such as asthma, heart disease, or cancer.